 - Beat eggs lightly add in the pumpkin, sugar and spices and mix well.
 Add in the eggnog and bourbon and stir until well combined and slowly pour into pie shell.
 If there is excess filling set it aside and add it to the pie after 5 minutes of baking.
 Bake the pie for 15 min in preheated oven.

 - Reduce oven to 350 Deg F and bake another 35 min more or until the top is mostly set and the middle jiggles slightly.
 Remove from oven and cool completely on a cooling rack.

 - Once cool wrap in plastic wrap and chill overnight.

-- When ready to serve let sit at room temperature for 20 minutes.
-Top with whipped cream and cinnamon if desired before serving.
+- When ready to serve let sit at room temperature for at least 20 minutes first.

 - Make the whipped cream.
 Whip the heavy cream until soft peaks, add in the confectioners sugar and whip again.
 Taste and add more sugar if a sweeter topping is desired, add in the optional bourbon.
 Spoon the whipped cream into a piping bag fitted with a large open star tip and pipe swirls around the edges.
 Sprinkle with cinnamon.
 Slice and serve

 The original recipe per my mom's instructions are to bake for 25 minutes at 350 (after the initial 15 minutes at 425 Deg) for a total of 40 minutes.
 I found with my oven that the pie wasn't done at all after 40 minutes of baking so I kept checking the pie in 5 minute intervals until the top was almost set, about 45 min at 350 deg, one hour total baking time.
 Since ovens vary I suggest checking often to make sure the pie is baked enough.